-The Public Right of Way currently running along the eastern boundary of the site should be retained, and enhanced and included within open space provision provided within the site.
-No development of housing should take place to the east of this public right of way in order to safeguard the semi-rural character of this pedestrian route and to provide a consistent and definitive boundary to east of Colne.
-Development along the road frontage at Castle Road should also be limited to works only required for the access.
-This will ensure that the effects of developing the Site on the landscape to the north of Castle Road is kept to a minimum.
-It will also safeguard the semi-rural and rural nature of this road as it passes the site.
-A pedestrian link should be provided to Windermere Avenue to the south west to promote connectivity and encourage access to local services and facilities by foot and bicycle.
+Existing Public Right of Ways running through the site should be retained, and enhanced.
+A new public route should be provided along the eastern boundary of the Site to provide a semi-rural walking route along the eastern boundary of Colne, and helping to provide a consistent and definitive boundary to east of Colne.
+A pedestrian link should be provided to Windermere Avenue to the south west to promote connectivity, integrate the development into the existing community, and encourage access to local services and facilities by foot and bicycle.

+&lt;sup>28 See APP/E2340/W/15/3131974 and APP/E2340/W/15/3131975

-P1(05 Halifax Road, Nelson Dwellings 125 Site Site Specific Requirements: 1.
-1. The site has capacity for around 125 dwellings.
+P10 5 Halifax Road, Nelson Dwellings 125 Site Specific Requirements: 1.
+The site has capacity for around 125 dwellings.
 A broad mix of dwelling types, sizes and tenures should be provided on site.
-At least 10% of new homes should be affordable housing.
-2. • oportion of plots provided at the site will be sought as self Policy LIV11. -build in acco ordance 3.
-Veh cular access should be taken from Halifax Road.
-A separat e emergency access will also be required.

-- 4. Existing Public Rights of Way which run through the site should be retained and incorporated into the design and layout of the development. - 5.
-Development must avoid the wayleave of existing major sewer and water pipes which cross through the site. - 6.
-Lower density development should be directed to higher elevations of the site. - Existing Trees and hedgerows within the site and along the site's boundaries should be retained and incorporated into the design and layout of the development as far as possible.
-Any trees lost will be required to be replaced in accordance with Policy ENV16. - Open space and ecological enhancements should be focussed along the southern boundary of the site.
+At least 10% of new homes should be affordable housing. oportion of plots provided at the site will be sought as self Policy LIV11. -build in accor dance willa cular access should be taken from Halifax Road.
+A separate also be required.
+4. inco ing Public Rights of Way which run through the site should porated into the design and layout of the development.
+5. whic elopment must avoid the wayleave of existing major sewer h cross through the site.
+6. er density development should be directed to higher eleva Existing Trees and hedgerows within the site and along the site's boundaries shoul be retained and incorporated into the design and layout of the development as far as possible.
+Any trees lost will be required to be replaced in accordance with Policy ENV16. as far 8.
+Open space and ecological enhancements should be focussed along the southern boundary of the site.
 In particular, sensitive treatment will be required between the development and Clay Cottage (a Grade II Listed building) to the south west of the site.

-The site is formed of greenfield land located within the settlement boundary in the south east of Nelson.
+Just tifica tion: The site is formed of greenfield land located within the settlement boundary in the south east of Nelson.
 The site benefits from good accessibility to facilities and services available within the town and in the local vicinity.
 The site is well related to the settlement pattern forming part of a wider area of undeveloped land which is surrounded by residential uses limiting the potential for urbanising effects on the open countryside and loss of landscape of intrinsic quality.
 Its development would represent a logical expansion of the settlement with generally limited adverse effects.
 The housing needs of Nelson for the remaining plan period to 2030 are fulfilled by committed developments and with the allocation of Sites P026, P238, and P244 which scored more favourably through the site selection process.
 As such, the development of this site for housing is not currently required.
 The site however is recognised to form a suitable location for housing, and as a result, is identified as a reserve site for housing to be made available in accordance with Policies LIV6 and LIV8.
-The site, if required, will provide for additional flexibility within the scope of the plan, providing additional housing land supply without the need for a Local Plan review.
+The site, if required, will provide for additional flexibility within the score of the plan, providing additional provide for additional flexibility within the scope of the plan, providing additional housing land supply without the need for a Local Plan review.
 Any application to develop the site other than in accordance with Policies LIV6 and LIV8 is likely to be refused unless material circumstances demonstrate otherwise.